 Students may help in school lunchrooms for 30 minutes to an hour per day, do occasional classroom clean-up, perform minor clerical work in the school office or library, or engage in school activities connected with dramatics, student publications, sports, and the like.

 Q. Not all of my school-to-work placements can meet the conditions for "unpaid work experience."
 What rules should I follow for those students?

 A. When a student is determined to be an employee, all of the employment related laws apply.
 These include workers´ compensation, wage and hour (including child labor), civil rights, OSHA, and unemployment insurance, as well as any other laws that govern the relationship between the employer and employee.

 When the employee is a minor, the child labor regulations, as part of the Wage and Hour Laws, must be complied with.
 For purposes of wage and hour law, a minor is any employee under the age of 18.

 Child Labor Law

 In Oregon, most employers are covered by federal and state laws governing the employment of minors.
 Many of the rules are exactly the same, but in instances in which state and federal laws differ on the same subject, the law considered to be the most beneficial to the employee must be followed.
 An example includes the minimum wage.
-The federal minimum wage is $7.25 an hour, effective January 1, 2013, Oregon's minimum wage is $8.95 an hour.
+The federal minimum wage is $7.25 an hour.
+Effective July 1, 2016, Oregon's minimum wage in the Urban Growth Boundary is $9.75 per hour, in Nonurban counties $9.50 per hour and in the standard counties the rate is $9.75 per hour.
 If an employer is covered by both laws, the employee must receive $8.95 and hour.

 Q. If I am an employer, how do I know if I am covered by federal law, state law, or both?